jakobhuerner/jakobhuerner.github.io/_posts/2020-11-19-my_personal_photography_history.md

 The [DSC-P1](https://www.dpreview.com/reviews/sonydscp1) was already a quite nice and usable camera.
 It featured a 3 MPx sensor and a 3x zoom lens and saved images on a 8 MB flash drive, which I later replaced with a 64 MB one.

+The following video is a "retro-review" of the DSC-P1 from 2022 perspective.

 <iframe width="720" height="405" src="https://www.youtube-nocookie.com/embed/YrdZUIsUBF0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen> </iframe>

-A review of the DSC-P1 from 2022 perspective.

 My first photo with the camera I deleted obviously, but here's the file called "DSC00002.JPG"